mushee-io/Sia-Sentinel/README.md

-Got you.
-You want it to feel like **actual builders from a team wrote it**, not like documentation or marketing.
-Here’s a **much more human version** that still looks professional on GitHub.

----

 # Sia Sentinel

 Sia Sentinel is a small project we’ve been building to make it easier to understand the operational health of the Sia network.